hdgarrood/purescript-debugged/README.md

 the `Show` type class with a richer representation.
 This should hopefully provide a few benefits:

-- Not as convenient as `String`, so there's no temptation to abuse the class for serialization, unlike `Show`.
+- Not as convenient as `String`, so there's less temptation to abuse the class for serialization, unlike `Show`.
-- Allows better display in a REPL, e.g. we have the option of not attempting to display too much of a structure at once.
-A future browser-based REPL could possibly even allow users to interactively explore large and complex values.
+- Allows better display in a repl, e.g. we have the option of not attempting to display too much of a structure at once.
+A browser-based repl could possibly even allow users to interactively explore large and complex values.
 - Provides the ability to diff expected vs actual structures in tests without having to write custom diffing logic for each new data type.
 - No expectation that the user should be able to "uneval" the result to produce